Wellness is good for the mind, but is it good for the teeth?

-Charcoal Toothpaste: This one might come as a shock, but Plotnick and Espanol agree that charcoal toothpastes negatively impact the teeth.
-While seen as an alternative to harsh in-office whitening methods, charcoal toothpastes might be doing more harm than good. “[They] contain highly abrasive particles that can scratch and wear down your enamel.
+Charcoal Toothpaste: This one might come as a shock, but Plotnick and Espanol agree that charcoal toothpaste negatively impact the teeth.
+While seen as an alternative to harsh in-office whitening methods, charcoal toothpaste might be doing more harm than good. “[They] contain highly abrasive particles that can scratch and wear down your enamel.
 Rather than whitening your teeth and brightening your smile, these rough scrubs can do just the opposite over time,” says Plotnick.
 “As the enamel gets worn away, the underlying dentin, which is more fragile and yellow in color, becomes exposed.”
-Instead, stick to fluoride toothpastes.
+Instead, stick to fluoride toothpaste.

 What Trends are Safe for Your Teeth?